tlack/motioncam/README.md

 Wiring
 ------

-For Arducam, this wiring seemed to work for me.
+For Arducam this wiring seemed to work for me.
 You may have a different experience.

 Arducam Pin | ESP8266 pin | Notes